Illustration of a man doing Blood Flow Restriction training (BFR) to build bigger biceps.

 A skinny guy building muscle.
 Illustrated by Shane Duquette for Outlift.

-Blood Flow Restriction Training, also known as BFR training, occlusion training, and KAATSU training, is a bodybuilding technique where you restrict blood flow out of your limbs while training them.
+Blood Flow Restriction Training, also known as BFR training, occlusion training, and KAATSU training, is when you restrict blood flow out of your limbs while training them.
 You can do this with a cuff, bandage, or tourniquet.
-Blood still flows into your muscles, but once it’s there, it gets trapped, creating fearsome muscle pumps.
+Blood still flows into your muscles, but once it’s there, most of it gets trapped, creating fearsome muscle pumps.

 It isn’t as weird as it sounds.
 When you lift weights, you naturally restrict blood flow.
 This is especially true of high-rep training.
 It pumps your muscles full of metabolites and other anabolic hormones, encouraging muscle growth.
 Blood Flow Restriction Training exaggerates this effect, ostensibly stimulating even more muscle growth.